-Digital Marketing
+Types of Digital Marketing

 Trusted by industry leaders

-Online growth gets expensive when every channel looks equally urgent
+Digital marketing gets expensive when every channel looks equally urgent

-How the domain layer helps you choose faster
+How domains help you choose faster

-Start with the growth constraint
+Start with the growth constraint, not the channel list

 - + Find the main business bottleneck